 The University’s Anti-Harassment and Non-Discrimination Policy (the “Policy”) governs the treatment of harassment and discrimination cases at Rider University including sexual harassment, sexual assault, sexual misconduct, domestic violence, dating violence and stalking.
 To the extent this policy conflicts with provisions found in the University Student Code of Conduct or the University Employee Handbook, the terms of this Policy shall apply.

 The Policy applies to conduct described above that occurs on University premises, at University sponsored activities, and off-campus conduct engaged in by a student or employee of the University that is violative of the Policy and the University believes poses a threat to the health, safety or welfare of any members of the University community or any residents of neighboring communities.
 The Policy applies to all students and employees, and to third-parties on University premises or at University sponsored activities.

 The Senior Associate Vice President for Human Resources is the University’s Title IX and Affirmative Action Officer and the designated coordinator for compliance with this policy.
-The Title IX Coordinator may be contacted as follows:
+The Title IX Coordinator may be contacted below.